codingABI/solarTemperatureLogger/README.md

 #### Dashboard1 Latest
 ![Dashboard 01](assets/images/Dashboard01_LastData.png)

 Shows the temperature and time of the latest dataset.
-Every second a new dataset will be requested from the temperature sensor, until this dashboard is displayed.
+Every second a new dataset will be requested from the temperature sensor, while this dashboard is displayed.

 #### Dashboard2 Minimum
 ![Dashboard 02](assets/images/Dashboard02_Min.png)